Semantic HTML: The Superpower Your Components Are Missing by Hasti Sutaria on June 6, 2025 632 views

 🧭 Browsers:

-- Default Styling & Behavior: Browsers apply default styles to semantic tags — like margins for
+- Default Styling & Behavior: Browsers apply default styles to semantic tags — like margins for <h1>or<section>— which help layout and readability out of the box.

-— which help layout and readability out of the box. - Landmark Navigation: Semantic tags define regions of the page.
+- Landmark Navigation: Semantic tags define regions of the page.
 This helps browser extensions, keyboard navigation, and dev tools offer better UX and debugging experiences.

 ♿ Accessibility Tools (like screen readers):

-help screen readers let users jump directly to those parts of the page. - Contextual Understanding: When screen readers encounter
+- Landmarks & Roles: Tags like <nav>,<header>, and<footer>help screen readers let users jump directly to those parts of the page.

-help build a mental model for users — allowing them to skip to relevant sections easily, just like scanning headlines in a newspaper.
+- Headings Hierarchy: Tags like <h1>to<h6>help build a mental model for users — allowing them to skip to relevant sections easily, just like scanning headlines in a newspaper.

 ⭐ Real Talk: Why Don’t We Use It?